stevensam07/Assignment-5/README.md

 ## Description

 In the DATA 1200 course, we worked on a project using an Artificial Neural Network (ANN).
 The project involves training the model with data, testing how well it works, and improving it.
-We will write the code in Python using a neural network model from the `sklearn` library.
+We will write the code in Python using a neural network model from the Phyton library.

 To share our work and help others follow along, we will set up a GitHub repository.
 It will include: